JudeanPF/judeanpf.github.io/_posts/2015-06-10-Israeli-Apartheid.md

 It is honestly surprising that Erakat even mentions the term "Separation Barrier" at all before throwing around the libelous epithet "Apartheid Wall."
 Israel uses the term "Security Fence," for two reasons.
 First, it was built as a security measure during the height of the Second Intifada and [was successful in stopping attacks](https://web.archive.org/web/20040110054951/http://securityfence.mfa.gov.il/mfm/web/main/missionhome.asp?MissionID=45187): from 2000 to July 2003 there were 73 suicide bombings originating from Judea and Samaria, but after that initial phase of fence building, the following three years only yielded 12 successful attacks.
 [Islamic Jihad and Hamas leaders](http://www.terrorism-info.org.il/data/pdf/PDF_08_089_2.pdf)) have openly complained that the Security Fence makes it difficult for them to conduct suicide bombing operations.

-Second, while the media likes to show eye-grabbing images of the concrete wall sections of the barrier, these parts account for just 5-10% of the whole.
+Second, while the media likes to show eye-grabbing images of the concrete wall sections of the barrier, these parts account for just 4% of the whole (6% if it's ever finished).
 Hardly the defining characteristic.

 If you build a castle at the beach and then use a seashell as a door, is that a sandcastle or a seashell-castle?